adisingh007/FileTransfer/README.md

   1. Turn the server on.

-        java com.adi.server.ProjectServer <Port number to bind the server socket>
+        java com.adi.server.ProjectServer <Port number to bind the server socket> <relative path of the properties file>

   2. On the client side, turn the FileTransferListener on.

-        java com.adi.FileTransferListener <IP of the server> <Port of the server>
+        java com.adi.FileTransferListener <IP of the server> <Port of the server> <relative path of the directory containing the images clicked by camera>

   3. And we are done.